CSC-Scarlett/ManInTheMoon_Processing/README.md

 to do:
   - remember to load character sprites from array, not as individual variables
+  - WHY IS JUMPING NOT WORKING HOW I WANT IT TO WORK FIX IT RN

 instructions:
   - press 'a' to move left